 2. AquaTru Classic Countertop RO System - Best Countertop

 The AquaTru Classic is a countertop reverse osmosis system that needs zero plumbing.
 You fill the tank with tap water, and it pushes it through a 4-stage filtration process.
-Independent lab testing confirmed all 14 PFAS analytes came back as “not detected” after treatment.
+Independent lab testing confirmed all 14 PFAS analytes came back as “not detected” after treatment [third-party lab testing].

-It’s certified by IAPMO to NSF/ANSI Standard 53 for PFOA/PFOS reduction and verified to remove 83+ contaminants total, including lead, fluoride, chlorine, and pharmaceuticals.
-The cost per gallon works out to about $0.20-$0.25, which is far cheaper than bottled water.
+It’s certified by IAPMO to NSF/ANSI Standard 53 for PFOA/PFOS reduction and verified to remove 83+ contaminants total, including lead, fluoride, chlorine, and pharmaceuticals [regulatory review, IAPMO/NSF 53].
+The cost per gallon works out to a fraction of bottled water over the system’s lifetime.

 Pros: